 The claim rates and claim severities are likely to be affected by external events, including actual economic conditions such as changes in unemployment rate, interest rate or housing value.
 Our estimation process does not include a correlation between claim rates and claim amounts to projected economic conditions such as changes in unemployment rate, interest rate or housing value.
 Our experience is that analysis of that nature would not produce reliable results.
 The results would not be reliable as the change in one economic condition cannot be isolated to determine its sole effect on our ultimate paid losses as our ultimate paid losses are also influenced at the same time by other economic conditions.
-Additionally, the changes and interaction of these economic environment influences our ultimate paid losses differently, even if apparently similar in nature.
+Additionally, the changes and interaction of these economic conditions are not likely homogeneous throughout the regions in which we conduct business.
+Each economic environment influences our ultimate paid losses differently, even if apparently similar in nature.
 Furthermore, changes in economic conditions may not necessarily be reflected in our loss development in the quarter or year in which the changes occur.
 Actual claim results often lag changes in economic conditions by at least nine to twelve months.